 In this blog post, you’ll find a handy Airbnb host checklist of all the supplies and amenities you need to wow your guest.
 We’ll also give you tips on automating your Airbnb rental and increasing your efficiencies.Focus on serving your guests where they need you.
 You can save time by automating messages and managing your channels with Host Tools.
-Try Host Tools channel for 30 days free of charge!
+Try Host Tools channel manager for free!

 Airbnb host checklist: Getting started

 When you get into Airbnb hosting for the first time, it’s difficult to know what supplies you need to buy and what tasks you need to check off your to-do list.
 Let’s go through it step by step so you don’t miss any essential details.

 1. Equip your rental with essential supplies and amenities